The most important job of a small group leader is to maintain healthy boundaries that keep the group emotionally safe for everyone.

 Group leaders can set the tone of emotionally honest faith by going first and sharing their personal struggles and prayer need.
 Then others in the group can follow in those tracks.

-This why we say the most important share in a small group meeting is the first one.
+This is why we say the most important share in a small group meeting is the first one.

 3. It’s okay to pass